edumserrano/share-jobs-data/docs/dev-notes/workflows/build-and-test-workflow.md

 ## Secrets

-This workflow uses a Dependabot secret `CODECOV_TOKEN`.
+This workflow uses a Dependabot secret as well as a Repository secret named `CODECOV_TOKEN`.
 This secret contains a [token from Codecov](https://app.codecov.io/gh/edumserrano/share-jobs-data/settings) with permissions to upload [code coverage to Codecov](https://app.codecov.io/gh/edumserrano/share-jobs-data).